MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 > Learn more about creating custom charts with the Analytics console in the [Custom Charts](console/custom-charts) tutorial.

+## The Analytics Server
+The Analytics Server is available in both the development and production environments.

+For development, the Analytics Server is installed together with the MobileFirst Foundation Development Kit.
+For more information, see [Setting up the MobileFirst development environment](../installation-configuration/development/mobilefirst/).
+Once the kit is installed, the Analytics Console is available for your development needs.

+For production, there are different installation and configuration options available, according to your available infrastructure, business needs, system design, etc. For more information, see [Setting up the MobileFirst development environment](../installation-configuration/production/analytics/).

+## The Analytics Server
+The Analytics Server is available in both the development and production environments.

+For development, the Analytics Server is installed together with the MobileFirst Foundation Development Kit.
+For more information, see [Setting up the MobileFirst development environment](../installation-configuration/development/mobilefirst/).
+Once the kit is installed, the Analytics Console is available for your development needs.

+For production, there are different installation and configuration options available, according to your available infrastructure, business needs, system design, etc. For more information, see [Setting up the MobileFirst development environment](../installation-configuration/production/analytics/).

+## The Analytics Server
+The Analytics Server is available in both the development and production environments.

+For development, the Analytics Server is installed together with the MobileFirst Foundation Development Kit.
+For more information, see [Setting up the MobileFirst development environment](../installation-configuration/development/mobilefirst/).
+Once the kit is installed, the Analytics Console is available for your development needs.

+For production, there are different installation and configuration options available, according to your available infrastructure, business needs, system design, etc. For more information, see [Setting up the MobileFirst development environment](../installation-configuration/production/analytics/).

 ## Tutorials to follow next